mantisbt-plugins/TelegramBot/README.md

 - Report bugs (v. >= 1.1);
 - Attach files to bugs;
-- Send comments to bugs.
+- Send comments to bugs;
+- Receive notification when (v. >= 1.2):
+    - creating an bug;
+    - change the status of the bug;
+    - adding a comment to the bug;
+    - mention of the user in the commentary.

 Download
 --------